jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Because of techvolution, today, we no longer have ideologues that encourage extremes and excess.
 Instead, we practice techvolution that promotes moderation and problem-solving with its mixed-ideological politics and bumblebee economics.

 This change brought tremendous progress, yet human Nature is not perfect.
 We still have many problems today.
 But at least we know antagonism comes too naturally when we have authority over others, from teachers to coaches, supervisors to princes.
-And so antagonism must be purged in ourselves and our community whenever it appears through the continued experience of real-life pain.
+And so antagonism must be purged in ourselves and our community whenever it appears through the continued experience of real-life pain and the reliance on others it requires.
 We must constantly be reminded that evolving solutions to frontline problems is our purpose.
 Knowing techvolution is like learning a language because once you understand a way of thinking, you automatically see the world differently.
 Better tools are the best levers of power against Entropy, but gatekeeping a technology is a false god that, instead of securing one's future, destroys the checks and balances required inside ecosystems and thus leads to everyone's inevitable destruction.

 <!-- ![Louis](/assets/img-anp/playergod-stargazer.jpg)
 _Royal kids don't benefit from antagoism_.-->

 Now, I must thank those who took the first leap.
 It was many brave parents decades ago who unplugged from ideology and ventured into the frontier to start a new society.
 Because of them, we study, understand, and promote our technological evolution's modes and orders.
-As a result, today's parents know every kid has an important goal to achieve and a fun story to live because, like in the natural world, there's always a niche to fill inside our ever-evolving ecosystem that harnesses all available energy more efficiently every day.
+As a result, today's parents know every kid has an important goal to achieve and a fun story to live because, like in the natural world, there's always a niche to fill inside our ever-evolving ecosystem that harnesses energy more efficiently every day.

 Now, our kids don't die in ideological wars, suffer economic depressions, and only rarely struggle with psychological torments.